TotallyNotaPrinter/batch_stuff/README.md

 How To Use:
   - create a batch CE
   - create a queue
-  - create your job def (feel free to use the one provided)
+  - create your job def (feel free to use the one provided just needs an image URI)
   - deploy the lambda (make sure you have the right perms)
-  - Build the dockerfile and push to ECR
+  - Build the dockerfile and push to ECR (this is where you get the URI for the job def)
   - configure a test event that looks like the one in the repo
   - fill out those keys with the data in question
   - submit